saisuryagadiraju/Stock-Market-Prediction-Using-LSTM-and-ARIMA-Models/README.md

 from sklearn.preprocessing import MinMaxScaler from statsmodels.tsa.arima.model import ARIMA from datetime import datetime, timedelta
 ```
+#
 pandas: For data manipulation and analysis.

 numpy: For numerical operations.

 sklearn.preprocessing.MinMaxScaler: For data scaling.

 statsmodels.tsa.arima.model.ARIMA: For ARIMA modeling.

 datetime: For working with dates and times.

 These packages are installed in your Python environment before running the code.
+#

+Dataset
+The code loads historical stock price data from a CSV file named World_Stock_Prices.csv.
+It contains various stock tickers along with corresponding price data (Open, Close, High, Low).

+Load Data: The pd.read_csv function is used to load the dataset into a DataFrame named stock_data.
+Convert Date to Datetime: The pd.to_datetime function converts the 'Date' column to a datetime format for easier manipulation.
+Filter Specific Tickers: The code selects a subset of stock tickers from interested_tickers.

 ## Loading the dataset into the stock_data data frame